fishydev/gs-example/README.md

-# Getting Started with Create React App
+# Movie Database Website

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Movie database website for a React learning project, all datas were obtained using [TMBd API](https://developers.themoviedb.org/3/getting-started/introduction).
+This is my attempt at using the React application architecture shown in [bulletproof-react](https://github.com/alan2207/bulletproof-react) repository

 ## Available Scripts